 DIGITAL INSIGHTS: Not Appreciated Until It’s Gone

-Monday's AWS outage is reminder of just how critical the internet - and the data centers that drive the internet - are to our society and economy.
+Monday's AWS outage is a reminder of just how critical the internet - and the data centers that drive the internet - are to our society and economy.

 By Martin Davis